3 lessons which taught me why traditional OD is not appropriate in non Western and global organizations

 Share Button

-By far, this is the most widely read post on my blog, with 27,291 people having read it recently.
+By far, this is the most widely read post on my blog, with 40,098 people having read it recently.

-When OD consultants admit their western bias, there is a lot of “unlearning” to do, and new skills need to be acquired.
+OD consultants still haggle with my claim that OD values and tools are culturally tainted!
+When OD consultants own their western bias, there is a lot of “unlearning” to do, and new skills need to be acquired in order to support multicultural organizations.
 That’s a high price to pay!
-So it’s best to keep people like me at bay.

 1) Is having an ongoing candid dialogue at work more effective than ignoring differences and pretending that they do not exist?